divine-ray/Servilia/Structure/Concepts/Respawn Explanations.md

 	%%A sophisticated construct with high degrees of freedom, which is forced to complete some task during the campaign.%%

 - Frozen/Cold Husk
-	%%Frozen/Cold Husk as a entity that has obtainend some degree of autonomy from The Heart. %%
+	%%Frozen/Cold Husk as a entity that has obtainend some degree of autonomy from a Heart of Cold. %%
 ***